Highlights. The global health and wellness market was valued at $7.40 trillion in 2025; projections indicate it will surpass $10 trillion by 2030.

 Health Conscious Consumer Trends

-One of the most popular health trends in 2025 is the Mediterranean diet.
+One of the most popular health trends in 2026 is the high-protein diet.

 • In 2009, the average American diet contained 3x more meat than the global average.